 1-minute walk from the Egyptian obelisk.

-Completed in 1616, the Blue Mosque (which, incidentally, is not actually blue–the nickname comes from the blue tiles in its stunning interior) is easily one of the most famous landmarks in Istanbul.
+Completed in 1616, the Blue Mosque (which, incidentally, is not actually blue–the nickname comes from the blue tiles in its stunning interior) is easily one of the most famous landmarks in Istanbul and is a must-see on any Turkey itinerary.

 Approaching from the Hippodrome area, you’ll be able to get the full effect of the mosque as you approach: the building is intricate and beautiful inside and out, and you’ll likely find your jaw on the floor at least once or twice while admiring it.